Standardized Tests for 3rd – 12th Graders

-Using a critical thinking and logic-based approach, our suite of exams provides an accurate and rigorous assessment of a student’s aptitude and achievement.
+Emphasizing critical thinking and problem-solving, our exams provide a reliable and comprehensive assessment of a student’s aptitude and achievement.

 Why Take CLT Exams?

-Our exams offer a better test-taking experience that provides students, teachers, and parents with detailed results and scoring.
+Our exams reflect a traditional education while offering a better test-taking experience and providing students, teachers, and parents with detailed results and scoring.

 Clear, Concise Format